-If you are taking workshops and/or signing up for a pitch, you MUST pay the non-refundable registration fee, which includes the Poetry Master Class with Allison Joseph on Friday, June 25, and a copy of MWC’s 2020 Writer’s Block e-magazine.
+If you are taking workshops and/or signing up for a critique or a pitch, you MUST pay the non-refundable registration fee, which includes the Poetry Master Class with Allison Joseph on Friday, June 25, and a copy of MWC’s 2020 Writer’s Block e-magazine.

 STEP 2.
 Workshop Selections – Early Bird (before June 12) – Online Registration Closed

-Please choose either the full conference registration (4 workshops) for the first PayPal menu below…
+Please choose either the Full Conference Registration (all 4 workshops) for the first PayPal menu below…

-OR, if you are not registering for the full conference, please skip the full registration PayPal button and proceed to the second PayPal Menu below to select individual workshops, up to 3…
+OR, if you are not registering for the full conference, please skip the Full Registration PayPal button above and proceed to the second Registration Menu below to select individual workshops

-Featuring a discussion about the personal essay, with Q & A, led by author and columnist Lyz Lenz.
-Bring your lunch.
-Included with registration fee (just indicate if you plan to attend); if you are not registered for the Conference and would like to attend, the cost is $40 for MWC members and $50 for non-MWC members, and we ask that you register by June 23 (Optional):
+Featuring a discussion about writing poetry, with Q & A, led by award-winning writer, teacher, and mentor Allison Joseph.
+Included with registration fee (just indicate if you plan to attend); if you are not registered for the Conference and would like to attend, the cost is $40 for MWC members and $50 for non-MWC members, and we ask that you register on or before June 24 (Optional):

 STEP 4.
 1-on-1 Manuscript Critiques (no longer available)